speeches/git-init/slides/definition.md

 <!-- .element: id="comparison-dropbox" data-menu-title="Dropbox" -->

 ### I use Dropbox
-is maybe GIT like Dropbox ?
+is Git a bit like Dropbox ?

 <table>
 <thead>